DeltaVCode/cr-201-2018/01-toolbelt-terminal-git/README.md

 ## Kickoff!

-This is the welcome and introduction to Code Fellows.
+This is the welcome and introduction to DeltaV Code School.
 Students will meet the campus manager and learn about campus operations and policies.

 [-top-](#top)